AmitBhardwaj26/DSA/Leetcode/May/1491. Average Salary Excluding the Minimum and Maximum Salary/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+You are given an array of unique integers salary where salary[i] is the salary of the ith employee.

+Return the average salary of employees excluding the minimum and maximum salary.
+Answers within 10-5 of the actual answer will be accepted.
 </p>